Young Professional

 Can the job offer be permanent without end date?

-The job offer can be permanent, meaning without end date, but in the employer portal, the employer must enter an end date that reflects the allowance of the work permit under the IEC category.
-For example if you are from Germany, the job offer should be for 1 year because the Young Professional can only be granted for a maximum of 1 year under that program.
+For example, if you’re from Germany, the job offer should be for 1 year, as the Young Professional work permit can only be granted for a maximum of one year under that specific program.

 Is there a minimum pay for the Young Professional what you have to get paid?